Make Money Jobs & Careers

 Halfpoint/Adobe Father staring son showing generation gap

-Technology is constantly changing, and employers may assume their older workers can’t keep up with the latest software or social media.
+Technology constantly changes, and employers may assume their older workers can’t keep up with the latest software or social media.
 Rather than take the time to train them, they give opportunities to the younger workers, which is an ageism offense.

-Give everyone a chance to learn, and if you’re an older employee, try to stay on top of the latest relevant technology in your field.
+Give everyone a chance to learn, and if you’re an older employee, try to stay current with the latest relevant technology in your field.

 Demotions